-With South Africa having one of the highest rates of tuberculosis (TB) worldwide, coupled with equally high statistics of people living with HIV (PLHIV), two of the biggest issues in reducing both these numbers are access and adherence to medication.
+With South Africa having one of the highest rates of tuberculosis (TB) worldwide1, coupled with equally high statistics of people living with HIV (PLHIV)2, two of the biggest issues in reducing both these numbers are access and adherence to medication3.

 Cipla South Africa has a solution: Cotrizid.
 Recently, the South African Health Products Regulatory Authority (SAHPRA) approved this innovative fixed-dose combination medicine, which combines sulfamethoxazole, trimethoprim, isoniazid and pyridoxine (vitamin B6) into a single tablet.
 The WHO recommends its use for up to three years for PLHIV living in high-risk TB communities.

 This fixed-dose combination tablet is a unique first-to-market product in South Africa and helps to reduce the pill burden for PLHIV.
-A higher pill burden is associated with lower adherence rates and subsequently reduces the chances of achieving desired outcomes, including reduced TB prevalence and an undetectable HIV viral load.
+A higher pill burden is associated with lower adherence rates and subsequently reduces the chances of achieving desired outcomes including reduced TB prevalence and an undetectable HIV viral load4.

 CEO of Cipla South Africa, Paul Miller, said: “We’re pleased this product can now be made available locally, specifically given the high incidence of HIV and TB in the country.
 Cotrizid is suited for severely immune-compromised people (for example, PLHIV with a CD4 count of less than 200) as the medicine also protects against opportunistic infections.”

 “Cipla will continue to focus on novel combinations and innovative formulations, such as Cotrizid and our child-friendly antiretroviral formulation, lopinavir/ ritonavir, Lopimune.
-We’re encouraged by the accelerated approvals from SAHPRA as a result of their Backlog Cclearance Pproject.
+We’re encouraged by the accelerated approvals from SAHPRA as a result of the Backlog clearance project.
 This partnership helps us to make essential medicines available and ensures that people living with HIV and TB have access to the best treatment possible as part of Cipla’s ethos of ‘Caring for Life’.”

 TUBERCULOSIS FACT BOX

-• In 2018, there were an estimated 10 million new TB cases worldwide.
-People living with HIV accounted for 9% of the total.
+- In 2018, there were an estimated 10 million new TB cases worldwide.
+People living with HIV accounted for 9% of the total6.

-• About 80% of South Africans have latent TB.
+- About 80% of South Africans have latent TB1.

-• According to the WHO, people living with HIV are 15-22 times more likely to develop TB.
+- According to the WHO, people living with HIV are 15-22 times more likely to develop TB8.